Hillcrest, San Diego: Parking

-Parking is a major concern in the Hillcrest area.
-The parking shortage is so acute that the opening of a new 36-space parking lot in June 2010 was front-page news.
-In an attempt to deal with the parking shortage in Hillcrest, as well as Mission Hills, Bankers Hill, and other uptown areas, the city council in 1997 created a community parking district.
+Hillcrest has dozens of public parking structures including garages, lots, and spots along most streets.
+The uptown neighborhoods of Hillcrest, Mission Hills, and Bankers Hill are managed by a community parking district, created in 1997.
 It was initially managed by a local nonprofit organization called the Uptown Partnership, which received a portion of the income from area parking meters, amounting to about $700,000 per year.
-The money was supposed to be used to improve parking availability, traffic circulation, transit effectiveness, and pedestrian mobility.
-After 12 years and $2.5 million, the Partnership had created only 50 new parking spaces, leading to criticism from a county Grand Jury and calls from the community to abolish it.
+This money was meant to be used to improve parking availability, traffic circulation, transit effectiveness, and pedestrian mobility.
+After 12 years and $2.5 million, the Partnership had created 50 new parking spaces, leading to criticism from a county Grand Jury and calls from the community to abolish it.
 The Uptown Partnership withdrew from managing the parking district in 2010.

 After several years of inactivity, during which revenue was collected but not spent, the Uptown Community Parking District was revived in 2012 with a new board of directors and a new operations manager.
 In 2013 the parking district introduced a free trolley that runs along main streets on Thursday, Friday and Saturday evenings.
 There is also a website, AccessHillcrest, which helps people find parking spaces, share rides, or bicycle.

-Hillcrest has been traditionally governed by the 1988 zoning plan, restricting high rise buildings within its boundaries.
-Recently the city planners have revisited this issue, and is moving forward to allow more high density buildings but also have restrictions that parking must be increased and also emphasize first level retail to any residential building.
-Although this will add to the density of the neighborhood, additional parking would be helpful if made available to the public.

 Culture

 Hillcrest "CityFest" is an annual street festival which features food, live entertainment, a beer garden and street vendors.
 Other regular events in Hillcrest include a weekly farmers market on the grounds of the local Department of Motor Vehicles, a Book Fair and Mardi Gras.

+Finest City Improv, an improvisational theater, moved from North Park to Hillcrest in 2019.

+The Rail, San Diego's oldest gay bar, is featured in the 2018 documentary San Diego's Gay Bar History.

+The neighborhood's only movie theater, an art-house cinema owned by Landmark Cinema, which opened in 1991, closed in early January 2025.